Qottmann/Qottmann/README.md

-I am interested in simulating quantum many body systems in condensed matter physics and quantum chemistry.
+I used to be interested in simulating quantum many body systems in condensed matter physics and quantum chemistry.
-Working on [PennyLane](https://pennylane.ai) - the definitive open-source Python framework for quantum programming.
+Now working on quantum compilation and [PennyLane](https://pennylane.ai) - the definitive open-source Python framework for quantum programming.
 Built by researchers, for research.

 Highlighted [blog posts and demos](https://pennylane.ai/search?q=kottmann&contentType=DEMO):
  * [Introducing (Dynamical) Lie Algebras for quantum practitioners](https://pennylane.ai/qml/demos/tutorial_liealgebra)